Saving Sex For Marriage: Why I Don’t Regret a Thing

 “There’s more to a relationship than sex, but we did find that those who waited longer were happier with the sexual aspect of their relationship.
 I think it’s because they’ve learned to talk and have the skills to work with issues that come up,” said Professor Dean Busby, who conducted the study.

-Some of the reasons to save sex for marriage are rooted in the truths of Catholicism.
+Some of the reasons to choose abstinence before marriage are rooted in the truths of Catholicism.
 However, the study conducted by BYU didn’t factor in faith when researching.
 “Regardless of religiosity, waiting helps the relationships form better communication processes, and these help improve long-term stability and relationship satisfaction,” Professor Busby explained.